devtron-labs/tutorials/content/docs/Reference/Deploy Chart/Examples/Deploying mongoDB Helm Chart.md

 ## Step 3: Check the Status of Deployment

-After clicking on `Deploy` you will landed to a page, that shows the Status of the deployment of the Chart.
+After clicking on `Deploy` you will land on a page, that shows the Status of the deployment of the Chart.

 The Status of the chart should be `Healthy`.
 It might take few seconds after  initiating the deployment of the chart.